-However, when you hire experienced, knowledgeable criminal defense lawyer Jill R. Cohen, Esq., she will work tirelessly to negotiate with the prosecution in an effort to get your charges reduced to manslaughter.
-Manslaughter typically carries shorter incarceration times than a murder charge.
-Contact Ms. Cohen as soon as possible after you’ve been arrested and charged with homicide.
-With 30 years of experience practicing criminal law, she will fight for reduced bail, as well.
+However, when you hire experienced, knowledgeable Camden County criminal defense lawyer Jill R. Cohen, Esq., she will work tirelessly to negotiate with the prosecution in an effort to get your charges reduced to manslaughter.
+Under New Jersey law, manslaughter typically carries shorter incarceration times than a murder charge.
+Contact Ms. Cohen as soon as possible after you’ve been arrested and charged with homicide in Camden, Cherry Hill, Gloucester Township, Collingswood, Washington Township, Glassboro, or Atlantic City, NJ.
+With 30 years of experience practicing criminal law in New Jersey, Attorney Cohen will fight for reduced bail in your case, as well.

-The specific facts in a homicide case will determine the degree of the manslaughter charge.
-This is where it is important to speak to Ms. Cohen as soon as possible so she can get the best result for you.
+The specific facts in a New Jersey homicide case will determine the degree of the manslaughter charge.
+This is where it is important to speak to South Jersey manslaughter defense attorney Jill Cohen as soon as possible — so she can get the best result for you.
 As a former Camden County assistant prosecutor, Ms. Cohen has a unique perspective in the way prosecutors build their cases.
-She will use her experience and knowledge to defend you from the start, negotiating with the prosecutors to get your charges downgraded from murder to manslaughter or even get the charges dismissed.
+She will use her experience and knowledge to defend you from the start, negotiating with the prosecutors to get your charges downgraded from murder to manslaughter or even to get the charges dismissed.

 Reckless Manslaughter: When a person didn’t intend to kill another person but the homicide takes place, a charge of reckless manslaughter is likely.
 This charge is possible in situations where the person who committed the crime acted recklessly while involved in a completely legal activity, such as driving.